Battle of Djahy: Historical background

 The battle occurred during the Bronze Age collapse, a prolonged period of region-wide droughts, crop failures, depopulation, invasions, and collapse of urban centers.
 It is likely that the Nile-irrigated lands remained fruitful and would have been highly desirable to Egypt's neighbors.
 During this chaotic time, a new group of people from the north, the Sea Peoples, attacked and plundered various Near Eastern powers.

 Ramesses III had previously defeated an attack by the Libyans on the Egyptian Empire's western frontier, in his fifth year (1181 B.C.E.).
 Many 12th century BC civilizations were destroyed by the Sea Peoples and other migrating nations.
 The Hittite Empire fell, as did the Mycenaean civilization, the kingdom of Alashiya (which consisted of part or all of Cyprus) and Ugarit, and other cultures.

-The Sea Peoples moved around the eastern Mediterranean, attacking the coasts of Anatolia, Cyprus, Syria and Canaan, before attempting an invasion of Egypt in the 1180s.
+The Sea Peoples moved around the eastern Mediterranean, attacking the coasts of Anatolia, Cyprus, Syria and Canaan, before attempting an invasion of Egypt in the 1180s BC.
 They were described as great warriors, and some evidence suggests they had a high level of organization and military strategy.
 Egypt was in particular danger because the invaders did not merely want the spoils and goods of the land, but the land itself; and Egypt had good soils and access to gold.
 The Egyptians say that no other country had withstood their attacks, as these inscriptions from the mortuary temple of Ramesses III in Medinet Habu attest:

 The foreign countries (i.e. Sea Peoples) made a conspiracy in their islands.
 All at once the lands were removed and scattered in the fray.
 No land could stand before their arms: from Hatti, Qode, Carchemish, Arzawa and Alashiya on, being cut off (i.e. destroyed) at one time.
 A camp was set up in Amurru.
 They desolated its people, and its land was like that which has never come into being.
 They were coming forward toward Egypt, while the flame was prepared before them.
 Their confederation was the Peleset, Tjeker, Shekelesh, Denyen and Weshesh, lands united.
 They laid their hands upon the land as far as the circuit of the earth, their hearts confident and trusting: 'Our plans will succeed!